+We already knew it was happening.
+Now there's data to show us how pervasive it is.
 A large-scale physician and chemist census across India's top 120 cities and towns by Mumbai-based market research and consultancy firm IMS Health has found that non-M.B.B.S doctors i.e. doctors who don't hold a degree in medicine accounted for 16 … Continue reading Who’s treating you?
 New data shows extent of non-MBBS docs practising allopathy in India

 On December 7, India's National Pharmaceutical Pricing Policy 2012 was finally tabled in Parliament.
 Assuming that this policy does get rolled out irrespective of a Supreme Court hearing on drug pricing playing out in parallel, the cornerstone of the policy i.e.data may create some vexing issues.
-The Policy envisages fixing ceiling prices of specified strengths … Continue reading India’s new drug pricing policy : will data be the stumbling block?”
+The Policy envisages fixing ceiling prices of specified strengths … Continue reading India’s new drug pricing policy : will data be the stumbling block?

 Could a single word in the new drug pricing policy mitigate the extent of its impact on the pharma industry's profitability or is this mere wishful thinking?
-A senior industry source claimed to Apothecurry that the choice of "value" instead of "volume" as a determinant of market share (on the basis of which prices will … Continue reading India & drug pricing : Can key word in policy influence impact?”
+A senior industry source claimed to Apothecurry that the choice of "value" instead of "volume" as a determinant of market share (on the basis of which prices will … Continue reading India & drug pricing : Can key word in policy influence impact?